cloudflare/cloudflare-docs/content/workers/runtime-apis/durable-objects.md

 - {{<code>}}WebSocket.serializeAttachment(value{{<param-type>}}any{{</param-type>}}){{</code>}} : {{<type>}}void{{</type>}}

-  - All WebSockets have this method.
-It keeps a copy of any serializable `value` in memory such that it will survive hibernation.
+  - Keeps a copy of `value` in memory such that it will survive hibernation.
+The value can be any type supported by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), which is true of most types.
 If you modify `value` after calling this method, those changes will not be retained unless you call this method again.
 The serialized size of `value` is limited to 2048 bytes, otherwise this method will throw an error.
 If you need larger values to survive hibernation, use the [storage api](/workers/runtime-apis/durable-objects/#transactional-storage-api) and pass the corresponding key to this method so it can be retrieved later.

 - {{<code>}}WebSocket.deserializeAttachment(){{</code>}} : {{<type>}}any{{</type>}}